adamant/adamant.language.reference/src/ideas.md

 ```

 Note that the "`at`" method can't be a meta-function because it must return a reference to a runtime value.

+### Default Value Constructors

+Fields whose type is optional can be implicitly initialized with the value `none`.
+Perhaps there should be a special constructor that, if present, the compiler calls to implicitly initialize a field.
+This would allow developers to create their own types like optional types which can be implicitly initialized.